cwarden45/DTC_Scripts/Psomagen_Viome/README.md

 I can tell that I am not going to avoid a lot of the Viome recommendations to "Avoid" (such as Almonds) or take any of the recommended supplements.

 I also added some notes in the table with the Psomagen samples above.

+I was able to download my reports for my 2nd Viome sample on 4/26/2021.

 ## Other Notes